 Fifty Years Later: The Legacy of JFK

-David Greenberg - Rutgers University - @republicofspin, Taylor Branch - Pulitzer Prize-winning author and historian - @taylorbranch, Tim Naftali - New York University - @TimNaftali, David Maraniss - Washington Post - @davidmaraniss
+David Greenberg - Rutgers University - @republicofspin, Taylor Branch - Pulitzer Prize-winning author and historian - @taylorbranch, Tim Naftali - Clinical Associate Professor of History and Public Service at NYU and the former director of the Richard Nixon Presidential Library - @TimNaftali, David Maraniss - Washington Post - @davidmaraniss